geekusa/nlp-text-analytics/README.md

 Splunk SDK crashes when too much data is sent through it, gets a buffer error.
 See [https://github.com/splunk/splunk-sdk-python/issues/150](https://github.com/splunk/splunk-sdk-python/issues/150).
 Workaround would be to used the sample command to down sample the data until it works.

 ### Release Notes
 Minor redundant fix to algos.conf.
 Fix ngram output on text that has cleaned itself empty.
+Add option to maintain a copy of the original text this makes it faster for the Counts dashboard to search the original text.
+Updated counts dashboard to use this capability.